ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning: Introduction

-However, these knowledge-guided PLMs only focus on understanding individual entities or relations, ignoring the complex interactions between entities and relations in the text.
-Therefore, these models still cannot well capture the factual knowledge in the text, which is crucial to understand the whole text, especially for documents, since a document may contain multiple entities and their relations are more complex.
-As depicted in Figure~\ref{fig:intra}, to understand that ``Los Mochis is located in Mexicao'', we need to consider the following clues jointly: (i) ``Mexico'' is the country of ``Culiacán'' from sentence 1; (ii) ``Culiacán'' is a rail junction located on ``Panamerican Highway'' from sentence 6; (iii) ``Panamerican Highway'' connects to ``Los Mochis'' from sentence 7.
-From the example, we can see that there are two main challenges to capture the factual knowledge in natural language text:
+However, conventional pre-training objectives do not explicitly model relational facts, which frequently distribute in text and are crucial for understanding the whole text.
+To address this issue, some recent studies attempt to improve PLMs to better understand relations between entities~\citep{soares2019matching, peng2020learning}.
+However, they mainly focus on within-sentence relations in isolation, ignoring the understanding of entities, and the interactions among multiple entities at document level, whose relation understanding involves complex reasoning patterns.
+According to the statistics on a human-annotated corpus sampled from Wikipedia documents by \citet{yao2019docred}, at least 40.7\% relational facts require to be extracted from multiple sentences.
+Specifically, we show an example in Figure~\ref{fig:intra}, to understand that ``Guadalajara is located in Mexico'', we need to consider the following clues jointly: (i) ``Mexico'' is the country of ``Culiacán'' from sentence 1; (ii) ``Culiacán'' is a rail junction located on ``Panamerican Highway'' from sentence 6; (iii) ``Panamerican Highway'' connects to ``Guadalajara'' from sentence 6.
+From the example, we can see that there are two main challenges to capture the in-text relational facts:

-1. How to \textbf{understand the entities} via considering various kinds of relations among them in the text.
-In the example, the entity ``Culiacán'', occurring in sentence 1, 2, 3, 5, and 6, plays an important role in finding out the answer.
-To understand ``Culiacán'', we should consider all its connected entities and the diverse relations between them.
+1. To understand an entity, we should consider its relations to other entities comprehensively.
+In the example, the entity ``Culiacán'', occurring in sentence 1, 2, 3, 5, 6 and 7, plays an important role in finding out the answer.
+To understand ``Culiacán'', we should consider all its connected entities and diverse relations among them.

-2. How to \textbf{understand the relations} among entities with the complex reasoning patterns in the text.
-For example, to understand the complex inference chain in the figure, we need to perform both multi-hop (inferring that ``Panamerican Highway'' is located in ``Mexico'' through the first two clues) and coreferential reasoning (inferring that the word ``It'' in sentence 7 refers to ``Panamerican Highway'').
+2. To understand a relation, we should consider the complex reasoning patterns in text.
+For example, to understand the complex inference chain in the example, we need to perform multi-hop reasoning, i.e., inferring that ``Panamerican Highway'' is located in ``Mexico'' through the first two clues.